x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/standalone-eop/configure-eop-spam-protection-hybrid.md

   For details, see [Exchange spam confidence level (SCL) thresholds](/Exchange/antispam-and-antimalware/antispam-protection/scl).
   - Whether the junk email rule is enabled on the mailbox (the _Enabled_ parameter value is $true on the [Set-MailboxJunkEmailConfiguration](/powershell/module/exchange/set-mailboxjunkemailconfiguration) cmdlet in the Exchange Management Shell).
 It's the junk email rule that actually moves the message to the Junk Email folder after delivery.
 By default, the junk email rule is enabled on mailboxes.
 For more information, see [Configure Exchange antispam settings on mailboxes](/Exchange/antispam-and-antimalware/antispam-protection/configure-antispam-settings).

 - To open the EAC on an Exchange Server, see [Exchange admin center in Exchange Server](/Exchange/architecture/client-access/exchange-admin-center).
-To open the Exchange Management Shell, see [Open the Exchange Management Shell](/powershell/exchange/open-the-exchange-management-shell).
+To open the Exchange Management Shell, see [Open the Exchange Management Shell](/powershell/exchange/open-the-exchange-management-shell) or [Connect to Exchange servers using remote PowerShell](/powershell/exchange/connect-to-exchange-servers-using-remote-powershell).

 - For more information about mail flow rules in on-premises Exchange, see the following articles:
   - [Mail flow rules in Exchange Server](/Exchange/policy-and-compliance/mail-flow-rules/mail-flow-rules)